Witchcraft in Shropshire

 In Much Wenlock there was an unnamed witch who was very malevolent.
 She was so powerful that folk usually did everything they could to avoid making her acquaintance.
 In 1881 it was reported that a woman was walking down the road into Much Wenlock carrying her baby, when this witch began to follow behind her.
 The baby was happy enough on the journey, eating an apple as they went.
 However, the witch took the baby’s apple, bit a piece of it before returning it to the child.
 The baby was once a fat and healthy thing, however from that day became filled with an unusual illness that never dissipated.
 The poor child pined and pined until it died.
 Such stories demonstrate desperation for clarity, something to grasp onto and blame after a tragedy rather than actual harm being enacted.
 Often the women highlighted as witches were older, and vulnerable in themselves, perhaps behaving in a way which defined conventions, and thus were easy scapegoats.

 Women who practiced herbalism and traditional national remedies were often touted as witches.
 As late as the 1930s, Ida Gandy, whilst touring Shropshire was told of the witch, Isabella Pearce, who wandered around the village boundaries in a grey cloak gathering herbs.
 She made salves and medicines and was so popular for her knowledge that people travelled far and wide to consult her.
-In LLanbrook there was a woman with a similar set of skills, who brewed a drink of wormwood and mugwort from the hedgerows to medicate a number of ailments.
+In Llanbrook there was a woman with a similar set of skills, who brewed a drink of wormwood and mugwort from the hedgerows to medicate a number of ailments.
 These women, and women like them occupied a curious place within the community.
 They were often commodities, intrinsic to the inner workings of the village, but ostracised and even feared.
 This fear was often amplified to absurd proportions, demonstrated by the following anecdote.
 W. Haye wrote that in 1954 there was a woman, living at the foot of the Wrekin known as Molly De Leyte who was believed, amongst other things to have the ability to turn into a cat, kept a toad (some believed to be Satan himself) in a jar which she fed on communion bread and could influence the weather.
 She wandered the area ‘communicating in strange tongues.
 I feel that far from being an incarnate of evil, Molly was perhaps a local eccentric, or even someone who had moved her life from afar to the foot of the Wrekin.

 I think it is worth turning our attention now to the scale of belief in witchcraft within the county, as this will help us understand a little more about the role such played in society.
 Certainly, it is difficult to quantify belief of any variety, and this is no different when it comes to witchcraft, partly due to our body of which lore spanning centuries.
 We are told by Charlotte Burne, that after a new vicar came to take up his parish in the Clee Hills, he was shocked to find how village life was saturated by witchcraft.
 Desperate to demonstrate the error of their ways, he quickly endeavoured to guide his new parishioners to the light of God.
 He was quickly informed by the local school master in no uncertain terms that if he preached of its ills, he wouldn’t last long in the parish.
 I love this anecdote as it suggests that there was a prevalence of witchcraft, but moreover that the distinction between such practices and everyday life was hard to establish.
 Perhaps, this could be said for the whole of the county.
 We are told by W. Haye that life near the Wrekin during the 1950s was ‘an atmosphere half religious, half immersed in witchcraft’ which also suggests a prevalence of belief.
 However, I think caution must also be exercised, and that we shouldn’t assume that all people lived in terror of the threat of witches.
 The people of the past were as manifold and complex as we are today, and this shouldn’t be ignored.
 If we suggest that all people feared witchcraft, it lessens inhabitants of the past to terrified peasants, incapable of critical thought and of doubtful intelligence.
 This is unfair.
 What we can definitively conclude is that there was a belief in witchcraft prevalent in Shropshire and that at different points in Shropshire’s history the purported threat of witches was felt stronger than other times.
 Witchcraft, like concepts such as the Devil, and even spirits served as a means of explaining the unexplainable, giving a name to the unseen powers that were beyond governance.
 In times of great personal struggle or trauma, witchcraft must have seemed like an attractive answer to life’s toughest questions.